 Juries are obligated to follow the law judges give them.
 So, whether a jury has the option of convicting a defendant of a lesser included offense—a crime contained within a more serious crime—depends on the instructions the judge gives.

 Most of the time, a defendant who rejects a plea and takes the case to trial wants an acquittal.
 But there are times when defendants know that’s probably not going to happen: The jury is likely to find that the accused committed some kind of crime, even if not exactly what the prosecution charged.
 In that kind of case, the defendant might think it’s a good idea to ask the judge to instruct the jury on a lesser included offense—that is, to explain to the jury what the lesser included offense is and give it the option of convicting on that basis.
 That way, the hope is, the defendant can avoid a conviction on a more serious charge.
 (A defendant might also want an instruction on a lesser related offense.)

 On the other hand, the prosecution may also want a lesser-included-offense instruction, because it wants to make sure that the defendant doesn’t skate on all charges.

 Lesser Included Instructions

 In short, the complexity and variety of laws on lesser included offenses are part of why it’s crucial to seek the advice of an attorney before deciding to take a plea deal or go to trial.
-Laws on crimes and jury instructions vary from state to state, and from state to federal court, and only an attorney familiar with the applicable laws will be able to adequately help you.
+Laws vary from state to state, and from state to federal court, and a good attorney familiar with the applicable laws will be able to adequately help you.